alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 (By [@samim](https://twitter.com/samim/status/707420890087202817))
 {: .centered }

-Arguments like that are good at driving discussion for places models fall short compared to humans, and poking at ways our existing models may be fundamentally deficient, but I feel these arguments are too human-centered.
+Arguments like this are good at driving discussion to places models fall short compared to humans, and poking at ways our existing models may be fundamentally flawed, but I feel these arguments are too human-centered.
 Our understanding of how humans learn is still incomplete, but we still took over the planet.
 Similarly, we don't need to have fine-grained